SymfonyCasts/vue/sfcasts/ep1/ajax-services.md

 directory, but I like to have descriptive filenames.

 The `services/` directory already holds one other file called `page-context`.
-This has *nothing* to do with AJAX calls or APIs but it *is* something that returns data, which is why I put it here.
-Right now it reads a global variable, but if we decided later to load this via AJAX, it would *still* be a service.
+This has *nothing* to do with Ajax calls or APIs but it *is* something that returns data, which is why I put it here.
+Right now it reads a global variable, but if we decided later to load this via Ajax, it would *still* be a service.

 In `categories-service.js` export a function called, how about, `fetchCategories()`.
 For the logic, copy the `axios` line from `sidebar`... and paste it here.
 PhpStorm